x-team/handbook/onboarding-guide/technicalities/README.md

 ![](../../.gitbook/assets/coreteam.jpg)

-You'll see us reference "the core team" here at X-Team several times throughout this guide.
+You'll see us reference "the Core Team" several times throughout this guide.
 This is referring to the team that keeps X-Team running.
 That's some of us above, hanging out in Thailand, envisioning the future of X-Team.

 We named this team after open source projects, which also have core teams.
 Why?
-Because we see ourselves as a team of people dedicated to supporting X-Team developers, helping to set them up for success and to keep moving forward.
+Because we see ourselves as a team of people dedicated to supporting X-Team developers, helping to reach new highs and to keep moving forward.

-We're the ones who help create opportunities throughout the community for you to learn, grow, explore the world, stay healthy and unleash your potential.
+We're the ones who help create opportunities throughout the community for you to learn, grow, explore the world, stay healthy, and unleash your potential.

 **We're here to support you, 24/7.**

 We have teams for marketing, vetting, business development, community, and finance.

 Unsure of who to talk to on the core team for help?
-Start with your account manager \(the person who hired you\) and they will direct you to the right person.
+Start with [@ben](https://x-team.slack.com/messages/D23Q0MCQ6); he will either help you himself or direct you to the right person.

+At the time of this writing, the Core Team includes:
+- Ryan Chartrand, CEO
+- Jake Foley, CGO, Account Manager
+- Brad Giblin, COO, Account Manager
+- Josh Johnston, CTO
+- Mike Rhoads, Head of Apps
+- Sam Accetta, Head of Finance
+- Luke Foley, Head of Partnerships, Account Manager
+- Alberto Grande, Head of Marketing
+- Caleb Brown, Ambassador
+- Paul McCrodden, Internal Product Owner
+- Gosia Jezierska, Internal Project Manager
+- David Roberts, Cavalry Manager
+- Grant Bartel, Recruiter
+- Ben Ferreira, The Fixer

 ### Journaling {#journaling}